Aalena/alina-blog/content/domain-registration.md

 Now you have to provide documents as follow:

-1. Document required for company/organization domain
+1.Document required for company/organization domain
 - Copy of company registration
 - Cover letter

-2. Document required for personal domain
+2.Document required for personal domain
-Copy of citizenship
+- Copy of citizenship
-Cover letter
+- Cover letter

-NOTE: File size must be less than 800 kilobytes and jpg, jpeg type.
+**NOTE: File size must be less than 800 kilobytes and jpg, jpeg type.**

 ![Image description](/images/files-req.jpg)